andryanfarhanmaulana/mem-follow/README.md

 This script simulates the entire lifecycle of the **Listen** and **Verify & Relay** steps.

+## Features

+-   **Modular & Extensible:** Components are decoupled, making it easy to replace the state manager, add new event processors, or change the transaction broadcasting logic.
+-   **Persistent State:** Remembers processed events in a JSON file to prevent double-processing across restarts.
+-   **Resilience:** Includes retry logic for RPC connections and handles graceful shutdown.
+-   **Reorg Protection:** Waits for a configurable number of block confirmations before processing an event, reducing the risk of acting on orphaned blocks.
+-   **Simulation Mode:** A `SIMULATE_ONLY` flag allows for testing the entire listening and processing pipeline without broadcasting live transactions, saving gas fees during development.
+-   **Configuration-Driven:** All critical parameters (RPC URLs, keys, contract addresses) are managed via a `.env` file, not hardcoded.

 ## Code Architecture

 The script is structured into several distinct classes, each with a single responsibility to promote maintainability and testability.